surniaulula/wpsso-wc-metadata/readme.txt

 <h3>WPSSO Core Plugin Required</h3>

-WPSSO Product Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the [WPSSO Core plugin](https://wpsso.com/extend/plugins/wpsso/free/).
+WPSSO Product Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

-WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.
+WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how your webpages are shared, re-shared, messaged, posted, embedded, or crawled.

-See the [much better Schema for WooCommerce products](https://wpsso.com/docs/plugins/wpsso/installation/better-schema-for-woocommerce/) article for more information on customizing the WPSSO Core plugin, the WPSSO Schema JSON-LD Markup add-on, and the WooCommerce plugin settings for better Schema markup and Google Rich Results.

 == Installation ==